 I’m off to NYC for a week of inspiration and shop visits, I’ll have much to blog about in the coming weeks!

 Our friends Melanie and David had Adrian and me over for dinner not long ago and Melanie expressed her frustration in finding a modern looking pepper mill that didn’t cost an arm and a leg.
 Her current pepper grinder had been mysteriously broken and she needed a new one.
 Drunkenly, I said that making a pepper mill was easy and I’d make her one.
-I know that they sell salt and pepper mill kits and Rockler, I know how to use a lathe, how hard could it be?
+I know that they sell salt and pepper mill kits at Rockler, I know how to use a lathe, how hard could it be?
 Kinda hard, it turned out.
 But also pretty fun.

 The folks at Rockler gave me a ceramic grinder kit, an olive wood turning blank, and instruction booklet.
 They were also kind enough to give me a carbide turning set to try out.
 I highly recommend buying the instruction booklet if you’re new to turning.
 The one-sheet instruction booklet included with the crush grind mechanism is really not that informative.
 I was still pretty confused after reading the more detailed booklet, so I enlisted some help from one of my favorite turners, Pete Carta.
 I know Pete from the El Camino Woodturners Guild; he is part of the team of turners that run woodturning classes at El Camino.
 Pete also works at Rockler and told me about a new thing they’re doing at Rockler, which is private instruction for $25/hour.
 Perfect!